johntrehearn/python-exercises/project/readme.md

 John Trehearn

-This has been updated to include Project 3 tasks
+This has been updated to include Project 3 tasks.